-- Bass were FAIR on plastic, swimbaits and crankbait along weed edge (and better with timber near) with some on topwater early or late.
+- Bass were FAIR on plastic, small spinners and crankbait along weed edge and timber with some on topwater (& Scum Frogs) early or late.

-- Bluegills were FAIR with mostly small fish on waxies and cricket
+- Bluegills were FAIR-GOOD with several small fish on waxies and crickets

-- Catfish were FAIR on cut bait, liver and dip baits in evenings
+- Catfish were FAIR on cut bait, liver and dip baits with evenings best recently.

 DAWSON LAKE - East of Bloomington Exit #149 on I-74, North through LeRoy 4-miles on CH21 then East at Moraine View State Park sign.

-- Bass were just FAIR on plastics, crankbaits and topwater along weed edges and near dam in morning and evening.
+- Bass were FAIR on plastics, crankbaits along weed edges and near dam and some on topwater in mornings.

-- Bluegills are FAIR-GOOD on wax worms and red worms along weed edge and near docks
+- Bluegills remain FAIR-GOOD but small on wax worms and red worms along weed edge and near docks

-- Catfish were FAIR last week on dip baits and chicken liver along edges in early morning or later evening .
+- Catfish were FAIR-GOOD last week on dip baits and chicken liver along edges of weeds and brush in early morning or later evening .